 The diagnostic scores your business across three dimensions of transferability.

 Capability dependency (CRI).
 Does your team have the depth to operate without you?
 What actually happened during your last extended absence?
 Does the market know your senior team, or just you?
-This surfaces succession gaps and single points of failure.
+This exposes succession gaps and single points of failure.

 Each index maps to specific patterns that show up in founder-dependent businesses.